 At least 90 million of these children work in dangerous places that seriously threaten their lives.
 These places could be construction sites where huge buildings that constructors build and the cement and bricks pose a serious concern.
 They could also be the kitchens of a restaurant or a tiffin center where hot oil for cooking has a chance of spilling over.
 Children working in these conditions are often malnourished because of the unhealthy lifestyle that they lead.

-There has been an awareness that child welfare organizations raise about mitigating child labour, but the world is not doing enough, according to the latest 2020 estimates.
+There has been an awareness that child welfare organizations raise about mitigating child labor, but the world is not doing enough, according to the latest 2020 estimates.
+Battle of Chandawar Essay

 Child Labour Essay: Why do children work as laborers?